Red Cross House: Architect

 The design of the building is credited to Samuel Lipson in conjunction with the large Sydney architectural practice of Robertson, Marks and McCredie.
 However the role of Robertson, Marks and McCredie in this relationship is not entirely clear as Lipson alone appears to have been responsible for the drawings prepared in the development stages of the project.

-Samuel Lionel Lipson (1901-) was born in Leeds, England of Lithuanian descent.
+Samuel Lionel Lipson was born in Leeds, England of Lithuanian descent.
 His architectural training commenced in 1916 at the School of Architecture within the Glasgow School of Arts.
-Lipson passed the RIBA entrance examination in 1924, and in the following year migrated to Australia.
-Following his arrivals in Sydney, Lipson was employed for a while in the Commonwealth Department of Works and Railways.
+Lipson passed the Royal Institute of British Architects entrance examination in 1924, and in the following year migrated to Australia.
+Following his arrivals in Sydney, Lipson was employed for a while in the Commonwealth Department of Works & Railways.
 During his tenure here he worked on a number of Commonwealth Bank buildings erected around the county at this time.
 Connected with this work was the remodelling of the bank's head office at the corner of Pitt Street and Martin Place.
 Lipson was retrenched from government employment in the early 1930s and went into private practice.
 One of the early significant commissions was the remodelling of The Daily Telegraph Building in 1933 for the Bank of New South Wales (extant and now known as the Trust Building).

 From the mid-1930s Lipson was in practice with Peter Kaad.
 The work of this firm was heavily influenced by the Dutch School of Architecture, in particular by the work of Willem Dudok.
 Extant important work by this office up to the outbreak of World War II includes the Hoffnung Building (1937-8) and the Temple Emmanuel, Woollahra.